DronHazra/quartz/content/notes/flow control.md

 	- "can i have this?" "no" "bye"
 	- operation?
 		- call setup, then transmit data
-		- network defines parameters
+		- network defines parameters to decide
-		- user chooses parameter values they need
+		- user (source) chooses parameter values they need
-		- network says yes or no
+		- network says yes or no (i.e. decides to *admit* or not)
 	- notably the network has to police the usage
 - closed loop
 	- feedback loop